 Oppo, another China-based smartphone company, has confirmed it will be joining the foldable phone race.
 Brian Shen, VP of Oppo, showed off what looks like a prototype of the company’s foldable phone on his Weibo account.
 Like the Huawei Mate X, it looks like Oppo’s foldable phone will be a dual-display device in smartphone mode.
-Tha includes a camera setup on the left side of the phone’s rear screen.
-So far, that’s all we really know at this point about this phone, but hopefully we will learn more in the months to come.
+That includes a camera set up on the left side of the phone’s rear screen.
+So far, that’s all we really know at this point about this phone, but hopefully, we will learn more in the months to come.

 9. LG foldable phone

 LG had confirmed in October 2018 it plans to launch a foldable phone.
 Its LG Display division has been working on flexible screens for some time now.
 A more recent report from internet gadget reporter Evan Blass claimed LG planned to show off a foldable phone in early January 2019 in Las Vegas at the Consumer Electronics Show.
 However, the trade show has come and gone without such a phone shown by LG.
 In a recent press conference, the Korea Times quoted LG Electronics mobile and TV head Brian Kwon, who stated the company has “decided not to produce” a foldable smartphone for now.
 He did add that LG is “fully ready to respond depending on consumers’ reactions” to foldable smartphones.

 Which of these foldable phones with flexible displays are you looking forward to the most?
 Let us know in the comments!